tomt1664/gdmc/README.md

 > displace.py

 This script calculates the displacement of a single defect as a function of simulation time.
 It takes information from the system.xyz trajectory file and the tens.out file.
-For correct usage set
+For correct usage set trajectory 1 and xyz_full off.